burhanbilen/Mushroom-Classifying-with-Machine-Learning-/README.md

-# Mushroom-Classifying-with-Machine-Learning-
+# Mushroom Classifying with Machine Learning

-Mushroom classifying using Random Forest Classifier with Backward Elimination and Cross-Validation
+Mushroom classifying using Random Forest Classifier with Backward Elimination and Cross-Validation techniques.